adampsuprogramming/Software-System-Design-Project/README.md

 ## Use Case Diagram Introduction

 Finally, the use case diagram was generated from the interactions elaborated in the above use cases and SSDs.
-The use case diagrams show the primary actors interacting with the System via the use cases and the involvement of secondary actors.
+The use case diagrams show the primary actors interacting with the System via the use cases and the involvement of supporting actors.
 Note that only the use cases below were included in the use case diagram.
 While many more use cases would exist, their inclusion would be outside of the scope of this document.

 ## Use Case Diagram